PasaLab/ShadowAQP/README.md

 1. Sampling Stage

-   - In the sampling stage, Table-CVAE generates sample vectors with the latent variables sampled from the latent space and the given labels.
+   - In the sampling stage, ShadowAQP generates sample vectors with the latent variables sampled from the latent space and the given labels.

    - The sampling rate and sampling method is also configured in `config/train/xxx.json`.